Jean-Étienne-Marie Portalis

 Jean-Étienne-Marie Portalis (1 April 1746 – 25 August 1807) was a French jurist and politician in the time of the French Revolution and the First Empire.
-His son, Joseph Marie Portalis, was a diplomat and statesman.
+Portalis was one of the chief draftsmen of the Napoleonic Code, which serves as the foundational framework of the French legal system.
+He is the father of Joseph Marie Portalis, a diplomat and statesman.